Get Your Early Access to the Easter Special | Start Your Egg Hunt Here

 Here’s a secret: sizing is not universal.
 A medium in one brand could be a large in another.
 That’s why you should always check the specific sizing chart for the suit you’re interested in, which is usually found on the product page.
 Match your waist measurement to the corresponding size on the chart.
 If you fall between sizes, the brand might offer advice on whether to size up or down.
 Remember, a performance suit should be snug to reduce drag, but it shouldn't restrict your breathing or circulation.
 A suit that’s too loose will bag with water, so it’s better to err on the side of a closer fit for training and racing.

-Find the Best Fit for Your Body Type
+Choosing the Best Swimsuit for Your Body Type

 Let’s clear up a common myth: certain swimsuits are not reserved for certain body types.
 The idea that only perfectly sculpted athletes can wear swim briefs is completely outdated.
 In reality, all kinds of swimwear new arrivals are designed for all body types, and the best style for you is the one you feel most comfortable and confident in.
 Briefs offer the greatest range of motion, jammers provide muscle compression and more coverage, and trunks are a classic choice.
 Don’t let stereotypes dictate your decision.
 Instead, focus on what feels good and what works for your activity.
 Your comfort is what will ultimately help you perform your best.